Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 With the variety of ages cruising the dollar store is a must.Also visit stores the day after Easter, and perhaps you'll find some good bargains.
 The craft stores may have thing then too that you could adapt for all ages; lip gloss, novelty gums, hair decorations, stickers, candy, snack bags, pencil's pens.
-After Easter is a good time to pick up what is not sold before, K-marts, and Walmart have 75 percent off sometimes.

 Go to Oriental Trading Supply.com for lots of inexpensive candies, toys and paper goods for birthday parties, PLUS a lot of different stuff too like Halloween costumes all very inexpensive.
 I use them all of the time for different things.